 Loss is part of the way of Life in this world.
 We cannot escape loss as part of our molding.
 Our losses are matched by our ability to Love.
 Our overcoming matched by the growth we already have achieved.

 Well-meant but misplaced words injure.
-Silence injures less, but still injures and robs friends of the opportunity to offset injuries caused by others.
-Not to mention injury from judgement, gossip and malice.
+Silence injures less, but still injures.
+Silence robs friends of the opportunity to offset injuries caused by others.
+Because the callousness of the world will be on the doorstep.
+Not to mention judgement, gossip and malice.
 These too exist.

 Am I what you expected after all.

 How do we surmount both the precipice and the mountain falling down around us, as the tornadoes roar and floods gather at our knees?

 There is only one answer.
 Face what you fear.
 The physical is transient.
 And the only lifeline is Love.

 “Embrace the suck.”
 It was John’s message when he trained his men.

 John’s words, his love, the Love of my Creator, and the love of my children and friends prop me as I face our son’s surgery today.